How to Grow Your Best Garden

 What are the best vegetables to grow in my garden?

 Take inventory of what your family typically eats.
 You don’t want to grow banana peppers if no one will eat banana peppers.
-Also, you will need to find out your grow zone to know what you can and cannot successfully grow.
+Also, you will need to check your growing zone to know what you can and cannot successfully grow in your climate.

 If your garden will be in an area of your yard that receives full sun (6 hours or more), this is where you will want to plant fruit and root vegetables to have the tastiest crop and the best yield.

-Some of these vegetables are leaf lettuce, cucumbers, kale, bush beans, chard, tomatoes, summer squash, peppers, and pole beans.
+Some high yield vegetables are leaf lettuce, cucumbers, kale, bush beans, chard, tomatoes, summer squash, peppers, and pole beans.

 Do I grow from seed or buy seedlings to transplant?